SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The cases of a ``switch`` statement do not “fall through” to the next case in Swift, avoiding common C errors caused by missing ``break`` statements.
-Cases can match many different patterns, including range matches, tuples, and casts to a specific type.
+Cases can match many different patterns, including interval matches, tuples, and casts to a specific type.
 Matched values in a ``switch`` case can be bound to temporary constants or variables for use within the case's body, and complex matching conditions can be expressed with a ``where`` clause for each case.